BulloRosso/isoplant/README.md

 # TileEditor

-This project contains the technical artifacts and "how to" for a simple isometric plant view canvas and editor.
+This project contains the technical artifacts and "how to"s for a simple isometric plant view canvas and editor.

+There are three UI components:

+* the CANVAS which draws the tiles and handles selection
+* the CONTROLS which can be used to change zoomlevel and detail overlays
+* the EDITOR pane which is only used during creating the plant view

+All screen components are connected to a SERVICE which holds the data and state.

 ![Demo screen](https://raw.githubusercontent.com/bullorosso/isoplant/master/screenshot.PNG)